All About Water - Water Quality, Water Filter, Water Resources and Issues

 What is structured water h302 and its benefits?
 Is it Legit or a Hoax?

 Structured Water: The Hexagonal Water As we all know, water is one of the most fundamental building blocks in every cell in your body.
 The production of the cells is like a matrix built upon the different acids in the body (some of which are proteins).
-In these acids, or between them, water is being held to bridge the gap.
+Water is held between these acids or between them to bridge the gap.
 Water molecules in the cells hold electrical charges, whether positive or negative.
 As the law goes, oppositely charged water molecules line up next to one another.
-Water is then charged from the sunlight (or any heat in the environment) and...
+Water is then charged from the sunlight (or any heat in the...

 Read more →